 For new projects, customers that already use similar Renesas SoC and MCU devices in various, legacy IVI/Cockpit and Body-application ECU platforms can enjoy a high level of software and hardware re-use.
 This is a great benefit, as software has a major impact on development cost and Time to Market (TTM).

 Even new customers or R&D groups can benefit from the strong software ecosystem for R-Car and RH850 devices and begin rapid prototyping or proof-of-concept evaluation: Renesas is the first chip maker to provide a comprehensive reference design for the Connected Gateway/Car Server application, complete with the CETITEC communication software stack.
 This evaluation platform, called “Vehicle Computer 2,” has been developed in cooperation with our eco-system partner CETITEC.
 It is based on a complete Renesas chipset, covering the Connected Gateway/Car Server application up to a performance level of 40k DMIPS.
-The box can be used for evaluation, rapid prototyping, or data logging, and offers specific support for automotive requirements and communication standards such as CAN(FD), LIN, MOST, FlexRay, PCIe, and Ethernet.
-Various IEEE802.1/IEEE802.3 Ethernet TSN protocols are supported to realize high-bandwidth, real-time communication.
-For more details on the box and it’s features, please refer to this video.
+The box can be used for evaluation, rapid prototyping, or data logging, and offers specific support for automotive requirements and communication standards such as CAN FD, LIN, MOST, FlexRay, PCIe, and Ethernet.
+Various IEEE 802.1/IEEE 802.3 Ethernet TSN protocols are supported to realize high-bandwidth, real-time communication.
+For more details on the box and its features, please refer to the Connected Gateway for Automotive video.

-Please visit our website for more technical detail about the Renesas multi-protocol gateway solution for all major Automotive communication interfaces, including Ethernet TSN.
+Please visit our Renesas IVN Demonstrator for Time Sensitive Networking with Seamless Redundancy video page for more technical detail about the Renesas multi-protocol gateway solution for all major automotive communication interfaces, including Ethernet TSN.
 Related R-Car SoC and RH850 MCU documentation can be found there as well.